How to define your ICP when you sell a horizontal B2B product

 A company with £2M in turnover that has been flat for four years is fundamentally different from one at the same revenue that has doubled its headcount and is filing new accounts every year showing a bigger cash position.
 The second company is going somewhere.
 They're hiring, investing, taking on new clients, building out processes.
 Those are the conditions under which companies buy new tools and services.

 The specific band matters and varies by what you sell.
 A £10k SaaS product has a different sweet spot than a £50k consulting engagement.
-But the principle holds regardless: define your revenue floor (below which companies almost never buy), your revenue ceiling (above which you lose to enterprise alternatives), and look for growth trajectory within that band rather than just a static revenue snapshot.
+But the principle holds regardless: define your revenue floor, your revenue ceiling, and look for growth trajectory within that band.

 What to look for in the data: Turnover or headcount growing year-on-year within your target revenue band.
-Consistent growth over two or three years is a more reliable signal than a single good year - it tells you the company is in a sustained expansion phase, not just recovering from a bad one.
+Consistent growth over two or three years is a more reliable signal than a single good year.

 Filter 2: Growth signals